Pierre Ferri: Political career (1945–55)

 In November 1947 Ferri was elected municipal councilor of Paris and general counsel of the Seine on the PRL platform.

 He was one of nine PRL councilors.

 From 1947 he was chairman of the Budget Committee of the city of Paris, and from 1950 was deputy chairman of the city council.

 In 1950 Ferri was a committee member of Les Bibliophiles de France.

 Ferri ran successfully for election to the legislature for the 2nd district of the Seine on 17 June 1951 on the RPF platform.

 In 1951 Ferri supported Henri Ulver and several other Gaullist deputes in proposing a law to restore various powers to the Paris municipal council that had been removed, and to make some changes to the way its assemblies functioned.

 In 1953 there were just 27 RPF members on the council including Ferri.

 Ferri was reelected in the Paris municipal elections of the Spring of 1953, one of a number of deputies to also sit on the council, but resigned soon after.

 In the legislature Ferri sat on the Finance Committee and on the subcommittee that monitored spending on national defense.
 He submitted many bills or amendments related to financial issues.

 On 28 June 1953 he joined the cabinet of Joseph Laniel as Minister of PTT.

 The cabinet fell on 12 June 1954 and Ferri again sat on the Finance committee.

 In the elections of 2 January 1956 Ferri was not reelected.

-He was again elected to the legislature in November 1958 as member for the 22nd district of the Seine.
+He was again elected to the legislature in November 1958 as member for Paris's 22nd constituency.

 Ferri was elected deputy for the Plaine Monceaux in the 17th arrondissement, running against a Gaullist Union for the New Republic candidate.

 He held his seat until 1962.

 In 1966 Ferri was president of the Paris regional federation of the Independent Republicans led by Valéry Giscard d'Estaing.

 Jacques Feron, another former deputy, was secretary-general.

 Pierre Ferri died in Paris on 23 November 1993 aged 89.